 - Starbucks – $5 minimum, $500 maximum

-Alternative #2: Scope out a TD Bank
+Alternative #2: Scope Out a Bank

-Did you know?
-Next time you’re at the grocery store or cruising the aisles of Walmart, for instance, head to the self-checkout area and use your change to pay for your purchases.
+Tip: The next time you’re at the grocery store or cruising the aisles of Walmart, for instance, head to the self-checkout area and use your change to pay for your purchases.

 If you’re lucky enough to have a bank that offers a coin counting machine in its branches, you need to look at how the bank’s fee compares to the one Coinstar is charging to see which is the better deal.

-Alternative #3: Make a donation
+Alternative #3: Make a Donation